owlbarn/tutorial/book/algodiff/README.md

 Before diving into how to do differentiation on computers, let's recall how to do it manually from our Calculus 101.

-One of the most rule in performing differentiation is the *chain rule*.
+One of the most important rules in performing differentiation is the *chain rule*.
 In calculus, the chain rule is a formula to compute the derivative of a composite function.
 Suppose we have two functions $f$ and $g$, then the Chain rule states that: